devcontainers/spec/proposals/devcontainer-templates-distribution.md

 | `sourceInformation` | object | Metadata from the implementing packaging tool. |
 | `templates` | array | The list of Templates that are contained in this collection.|

-Each templates's `devcontainer-template.json` metadata file is appended into the `templates` top-level array.
+Each Template's `devcontainer-template.json` metadata file is appended into the `templates` top-level array.

 ## Distribution

-There are several supported ways to distribute templates.
+There are several supported ways to distribute Templates.
 Distribution is handled by the implementing packaging tool.

-A user can add the Templates in to their projects as defined by the [Templates Supporting Tools](./devcontainer-templates.md/#adding-a-template-to-a-project-or-codespace).
+A user can add a Template in to their projects as defined by the [supporting Tools](../docs/specs/supporting-tools.md#supporting-tools-and-services).

 ### OCI Registry